beancount/ledger2beancount/docs/manual.md

    supported in beancount ([issue 171](https://bitbucket.org/blais/beancount/issues/171)).
-4. Ensures the first letter is a letter or number by replacing a non-letter first character with an "X".
+4. Ensures the first letter is a letter or number by replacing a non-letter first character with an `X`.

 While these transformations lead to valid beancount account names, they might not be what you desire.
 Therefore, you can add account